zeecow/hafen-client/README.md

    - while driving wheelbarrow will lift it up and place on cart obj
    - while carrying/driving wheelbarrow will mount horse obj and lift wheelbarrow again
    - show window for area piler
+   - pile all clay if clicked pile with cursor dig
  - midclick item
    - sort-transfer item ascending(?)
    - pick-up all